w3c/mathml/docs/semantics-mini.md

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 ## Proposal
-We propose an attribute, tentatively called "semantic", which describes the semantic tree of a Presentation MathML fragment using a simple prefix notation.
+We propose an attribute, tentatively called "intent", which describes the semantic tree of a Presentation MathML fragment using a simple prefix notation.
 This mechanism provides for recursively describing the operator and arguments, as well as ascribing a fixed semantics